ibm-js/deliteful/docs/ProgressIndicator.md

 <a href="http://jsfiddle.net/ibmjs/58rt6/">checkout the sample on JSFiddle</a></iframe>

 ### Animation speed
-The `speed` attribute lets you can change the relative speed of the animation.
+The `speed` attribute lets you change the relative speed of the animation.
 Accepted values are "slow", "normal" and "fast".
 Other values are converted to "normal".
 Note that the actual/real speed of the animation depends of the device/os/browser capabilities.